Patrick14Trani/MOTW-Character-Creator/Sessions/Haunting of Shadow Falls.md

 ## The Hook
 Locals of [[Shadow Falls]] have been reporting a haunting at the [[Shadow Falls Sanitarium]]. [[Blitz Co]] founder [[Victor Dandin]] has asked that you deal with the situation.
 He can't risk any of his troops on this one.

+He recruited expert ghost hunter [[Shelly Vanders]] to get together a team.
+All member should at least come up with a way they know Shelly.

 ## The Monster
 - [[Revenant Dave Vanders]] : A reanimated corpse wielding an assortment of weapons found off of guard bodies.

 ## Featured Characters
 - [[Victor Dandin]]: Owner of Blitz Co
 - [[Shelly Vanders]]: Ghost Hunter Extrodanair
+	- Has her ghost hunting van: Inside the van are several cases full of ghost hunting equiptment.

+- The equipment:
+	Every player will receive a ghost hunting pass

 ## Schedule
 This mission doesn't really have a schedule.
 Instead this section will go over clues and such for the area.
 There will also be a sort of timer based on how long they are in there.
 The ghost will begin to prey on their fear if it displays.
 If 4 ghost events get triggered, the ghost will do a short hunt.